SayakDe98/group-chat/README.md

 Manage Users: Admins can create and edit users.
 User APIs (for Normal Users and Admins)
 Authentication: Login and logout functionalities.
-Group Management: Create, delete, search, and add members to groups.
+Group Management: Create, delete, search, add and delete members to groups.
 All users are visible to all other users.
-Group Messages: Send messages within groups and like messages.
+Group Messages: Send messages within groups, delete, fetch and like messages.

 Testing
 Simple end-to-end functional tests to ensure that the APIs are working correctly.

 Technologies Used
 Node.js
 Express.js